Corporate Governance

 Each member of the Board evaluated the performance of the Board as a whole.
 The Board assessment was conducted by way of a questionnaire (“Questionnaire”).
 The assessment examined the Board’s role, composition, and its performance against a number of defined criteria.
 Feedback and comments received from the directors were reviewed by the Nominating Committee.
 The Questionnaire covered areas such as Board composition, information management, Board processes, accountability, succession planning, top management, investor relations, managing the Company’s performance, standard of conduct, directors’ development and management and risk assessment.
 If the score for a particular section or question in the Questionnaire was consistently low, the Board proactively addressed the area of concern, with a view to strengthen processes around it and improve the scoring in the future.

 The aggregate (and anonymised) results were submitted to our Nominating Committee, who conducted a discussion based on same.
-The Lead Independent Director has also discussed with other members of the Board the performance of the Board as whole and the performance of the Chairman of the Board in particular.
-No external facilitators were used in the assessment of the Board, its Board Committees and the individual Directors (it should be noted that given the Company's unique position as an Israeli company, incorporated under Israeli law and traded in Singapore, with directors from three jurisdictions, it is doubtful whether there are any external consulting firms which may fully address such complexity).
+The Lead Independent Directors has also discussed with other members of the Board the performance of the Board as whole and the performance of the Chairman of the Board in particular.
+No external facilitators were used in the assessment of the Board, its Board Committees and the individual directors (it should be noted that given the company's unique position as an Israeli company, incorporated under Israeli law and traded in Singapore, with directors from three jurisdictions, it is doubtful whether there are any external consulting firms which may fully address such complexity).

 Principle 6: Procedures for Developing Remuneration Policies